avaframe/FlowPy/readme.md

 # Readme
+##Flow Py

+To define protective functions and to quantify the protective effects of forests, we created the Flow-Py model that identifies process areas of gravitational hazards, including avalanches, rockfall and debris slides.
+The model is written in Python to keep it easy adjustable.
+The run out routine of Flow-Py is based on the principles of energy conservation including frictional dissipation assuming simple coulomb friction, leading to constant travel-angle.
+Potential release areas and the corresponding travel angle have to be adapted for each type of gravitational mass movements.
+A important improvement, compared to similar models, is that it can handle mass movement in flat and uphill terrain.
+One major advantage of this model is its simplicity, resulting in a computationally inexpensive implementation, which allows for an application on a regional scale, covering large simulation areas.
+The adaptivity of the model further allows to consider existing infrastructure and to detect starting zones endangering the corresponding areas in a back-calculation step.
+Additionally, by adding forest cover to the simulations we can identify which forest area has a protective function and, based on information about forest structure, calculate the protective effect this forest provides to down slope infrastructure.

+## Running the Code
 Right now the Code only works on Linux Machines, due to the multiprocessing.\
-Terminal and Windows Version are in the making...
+Terminal Version and Windows compatibility Version are in the making...
 Run the Code via the main.py script. \
 Some PyQt libraries are needed and rasterio.\
-There is a .yml file in the repo that includes all needed libraries, you can import this file in anaconda.\
+There is a .yml file in the repo that includes all needed libraries, you can import the environment in anaconda.\
-Right now only GUI version is working, working on terminal version.

 ## Input Files